JieGH/about/VALENCIA2022/VALENCIA2022.md

 ---

 #### 🚌 Taking bus
-**Scan card at front door** of bus, near the bus driver.
+**Scan card at the front door** of the bus, near the bus driver.
-You don’t need to tell driver where you going.
+You don’t need to tell the driver where you are going.
 Bus price is universal cross bus network.
 You can also purchase **bus ticket on board with cash only**(max €10 banknote ) or use [bus App](https://www.emtvalencia.es/app.php).
 Bank card payment is not accepted on the bus.
-Leave bus from the second or third door.
+Leave the bus from the second or third door.

 [Bus info](https://www.emtvalencia.es/ciudadano/index.php)